-The implant itself puts you at risk for infection because bacteria can attach to it.
+Infections occur around an artificial knee because bacteria can attach to it.
 An artificial knee doesn’t respond to your immune system like your own knee would.
-So if bacteria gets around your artificial knee, it may multiply and cause an infection.
+If bacteria gets around your artificial knee, it may multiply and cause an infection.

 Your chance of a major infection after knee replacement is higher if you have certain health problems.
-Make sure you tell and remind your surgeon if you have any of these conditions:
+Tell your surgeon if you have any of these conditions:

 - dermatitis or psoriasis

 - dental problems